Zhang-xiaokun/DIDN/README.md

 # DIDN
 This is our implementation for the paper:

-Dynamic intent-aware Iterative Denoising Network for Session-based Recommendation
+_Dynamic intent-aware Iterative Denoising Network for Session-based Recommendation _

-at Information Processing & Managament (IPM) 2022,
+at _Information Processing & Managament (IPM) 2022_,

 Datasets: